Tracking progress with detailed cohesion investment themes

 4. Reading the charts

-4.1 What does the "Finances planned (details)" chart show
+4.1 What do the "Finances planned (details)" charts show

 - The "sankey" charts present the planned EU amounts 1) by country, 2) by "Themes" (thematic objectives) and 3) by "Theme details" (intervention field codes);

-- The EU planned amounts are taken from the programmes in force at the end of period covered (i.e. 31/12/2018); the decided and spent values are taken from the financial reporting by categorisation codes provided annually by the national, regional and Interreg programmes;
+- The EU planned amounts are taken from the programmes in force at the end of "Period Covered" (i.e. 31/12/2019); the decided and spent values are taken from the financial reporting by categorisation codes provided annually by the national, regional and Interreg programmes;

 - The eleven thematic objectives are set out in the legislation governing cohesion policy funding 2014-2020.
 Several other high level "themes" are presented in the chart, in particular "Technical Assistance" and the specific allocations to "Outermost and sparsely populated" regions;